fieryapi/ruby-samples/README.md

 ## ruby samples

 Fiery job management samples.
-Setup the bundler in `src` directory with either `bundle install` or `bundle install --without default`, modify `sample.rb` in the configuration section to connecto the Fiery then execute the script with `bundle exec ruby sample.rb`
+Setup the bundler in `src` directory with either `bundle install` or `bundle install --without default`, modify `sample.rb` in the configuration section to connect to the Fiery then execute the script with `bundle exec ruby sample.rb`

 **Note** Always use secure connection (HTTPS) when connecting to Fiery API in production.